Say Hello to Android O and Unveil the Updates

 6. Restricted Background Activities

-Android O comes with a handful of hours for your phone that means it de-prioritizes app functions running in the background which in turn saves your battery life and of course, lasts longer than it currently does on Android Nougat.
+Android O comes with a handful of hours for your phone which means it de-prioritizes app functions running in the background which in turn saves your battery life and of course, lasts longer than it currently does on Android Nougat.